 Another old fishing community turned tourist nexus, Newport (pop.
 9,989) became popular in the 1860s on the strength of sweet-tasting Yaquina Bay oysters, which were in demand from San Francisco to New York City and are still available at local restaurants.
-Oysters, crabs, and clams, along with sea otters, sea lions, sharks, and seabirds, are the stars of the show at the large and modern Oregon Coast Aquarium (2820 SE Ferry Slip Rd., 541/867-3474, daily, $19.95 adults), south of Newport across the Yaquina Bay Bridge.
+Oysters, crabs, and clams, along with sea otters, sea lions, sharks, and seabirds, are the stars of the show at the large and modern Oregon Coast Aquarium (541/867-3474, daily, $23 adults), south of Newport across the Yaquina Bay Bridge.
 The aquarium includes an aquatic aviary, where tufted puffins and other shorebirds cavort in a simulated rockbound coastal habitat, and over 40,000 square feet of similarly ecofriendly exhibits, many of them outdoors.

 North of the harbor is Nye Beach, an interesting mélange of old-fashioned beach houses and destination resorts on the western side of US-101.
-Nye Beach is home to hotels, motels, and the bohemian Sylvia Beach Hotel (267 NW Cliff St., 541/265-5428, $115 and up), the place to stay in Newport for anyone of literary bent.
+The Nye Beach Café (526 NW Coast St., 541/574-1599) serves fresh local fare.
+The bohemian Sylvia Beach Hotel (267 NW Cliff St., 541/265-5428, $105 and up) is the place to stay in Newport for anyone of literary bent.
 All rates include breakfast.
-Sumptuous dinners are available, too.
+Sumptuous dinners are available too.